PunkiePal/HeadWater-AI-Digital-Products/README.md

 ### Designed for the Layer Beneath the AI Interface

-The AI Data Partition & Ingestion Playbook is concerned with this underlying information layer.

 It is intended for technical professionals, developers, AI implementers, data professionals, system architects, and organizations that need to think seriously about how business information enters and moves through an AI-oriented processing environment.

 It addresses the structural territory between ordinary source information and dependable AI use.